Medicaid Transformation Basics

 What additional suggestions for support do you have?

-For specifics in regard to receiving payments from the FE Portal read our How Do I Get Paid post.
+The FE Portal and receiving payment read our How Do I Get Paid post

 How much money is there?